Skip to main content

 Can Child Abuse and Neglect training be taken online or out of state?

 Example: I am moving to Nevada from another state.
 Does my training taken in another state within the last 12 months count or do I have to get the additional required annual hours of training once I relocate?
-How do I ensure that my out of state training will be accepted?
+How do I ensure my out of state training will be accepted?
 And, I have already taken First Aid, CPR and SOI in another state within the last 12 months.
 Do I have to take them again once I get to Nevada?

 In this example, if your CPR certification is current and was provided by the American Heart Association (AHA), the American Red Cross, Medic First Aid International, EMS Safety Services, the American Safety and Health Institute or HSI, licensing will accept it.
 First Aid taken through any one of these agencies will also be accepted.
 If CPR and First Aid were not taken from one of the designated agencies, you will be required to retake the training in Nevada by one of these agencies.
-Recognition and Reporting of Child Abuse and Neglect and SOI training must be taken in Nevada and approved by The Nevada Registry to ensure you have been trained on the reporting guidelines specific to the State of Nevada.
-It is up to the discretion of the Licensing surveyor for your new center to make the determination about whether all other general child care training (beyond the initial requirements) taken within the last 12 months will be accepted.
+Recognition and Reporting of Child Abuse and Neglect and SOI training must be taken in Nevada and approved by The Nevada Registry to ensure you have been trained in the reporting guidelines specific to the State of Nevada.
+It is up to the discretion of the licensing surveyor for your new center to make the determination about whether all other general childcare training (beyond the initial requirements) taken within the last 12 months will be accepted.

 Section 2: Questions Regarding Ongoing Training Requirements

 Example: I started at my center in October.
 Licensing comes in December for our annual visit.
-Do all the required annual training hours need to completed by December or only a portion?
+Do all the required annual training hours need to be completed by December or only a portion?

 I like to take online courses.
-Can I take all of my required annual training hours this way or do I need to also obtain some community-based/in-person training as well?
+Can I take all my required annual training hours this way or do I need to also obtain some community-based/in-person training as well?

-If the online training is approved by The Nevada Registry, you can complete all of your annual training this way (this applies to ongoing, not initial training.
+If the online training is approved by The Nevada Registry, you can complete all your annual training this way (this applies to ongoing, not initial training.
 CPR must be taken in person).

 What if the online course, module or internet class I am interested in is approved for 20 hours?
 Do I have to take any other training or can I consider my annual requirements met?